 |---|---|---|

-The guard duplicate read emerged from the POC: without it, small LLMs (Qwen3:8b in particular) tended to re-read the same file with slightly different args hoping for a better result, ending up in cap_same.
+The guard duplicate read avoids a common waste: without it, the LLM tends to re-read the same file with slightly different args hoping for a better result, ending up in cap_same.
 The guard intercepts upstream and unblocks the formulation.

 Exception: scratchpad_read is not subject to the guard, because calling it more than once with different mode/range on the same scratchpad_id is the normal use case.